Our Free Minds

 Term Dates

-Our term dates for the rest of the year are ready!
+Our term dates for the rest of this year and next are ready.
 You will find them on the Community calendar on Google.
 We have also listed the dates out here.
-We will adhere to these dates as much as possible, unless there are unforeseen circumstances.

 TERM DATES